 We invite contributions on any relevant aspects of logical systems (including many-valued, fuzzy, substructural, modal and quantum logics), in particular:

 - Geometric and game theoretic aspects.

 Abstracts of contributed talks of 2-4 pages are to be prepared using the EasyChair class style and submitted via EasyChair.

-The deadline for contributions is 22 April 2018, and the notification of acceptance will be sent by 25 May 2018.
+The deadline for contributions is 2 May 2018 (Extended!), and the notification of acceptance will be sent by 25 May 2018.

 You can find here detailed information on how to reach Bern.

 From your very first overnight stay in a tourist accommodation in Bern, you will receive a Bern ticket for your whole stay, which will allow you travel for free on public transport.